fireflyjars-cloud/Firefly-Financial/README.md

 ## 👤 Founder

-**Delyce** — Founder of **Firefly Jars Financial Success Systems, LLC DBA Firefly Financial** and creator of the Jarring Framework.
+**Delyce** — Founder of **Firefly Jars Financial Success Systems, LLC DBA Firefly Financial** and creator of the Firefly Jars™ Framework.
 Personal finance educator with lived experience in financial hardship, recovery, and rebuilding.
 Everything taught here has been walked out in real life.

 -----